ClaireFinn74/data-projectcf/README.md

   }
 ]
 ```
-*Etc* Until all f the information in the table is displayed.
+*Etc* Until all of the information in the table is displayed.